How to turn off VPN on computer safely (Windows, macOS, Linux)

 5.1.
 Check the VPN status in the system tray or the menu bar

-Most VPN apps add a status icon to your system tray (Windows/Linux) or menu bar (macOS).
+Most VPN applications add a status icon to your system tray (Windows/Linux) or menu bar (macOS).

 This is my go-to method when I’m unsure if the VPN is still running, especially after using quick toggle buttons.